 Hear me out, moms.
 I know you love your kids and want them to stay busy, engaged, and explore their interests.
-You want them to be good at sports/music/science and hone those skills that could possibly earn a college scholarship someday.
-We all do and there’s nothing wrong with that.
+There are so many summer opportunities out there, it’s hard to say no.

-However, let’s find some balance.
-Our parents and especially grandparents were much better at this than we are.
+However, balance is so important.
+Our parents – and especially grandparents – were much better at this than we are.

-We sign up kid #1 for basketball camp, then volleyball camp, church camp (all good things!) …throw in a music lesson or two …pretty soon your 11-year-old has a load that would overwhelm a freshman college student!
+We sign up kid #1 for basketball camp, then volleyball camp, church camp (all fun things!) …throw in a music lesson or two …pretty soon your 11-year-old has a load that would overwhelm a freshman college student.

 Then it all starts over with kid #2 and however many kids you have that are old enough to be let out of the house for extended periods of time.